ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • Any deductions under section 40, section 40A, section 43B are not applicable for the firms who opt for presumptive taxation under the section 40AD.

-Presumptive Taxation Scheme to be opted for 5 years
+Presumptive Taxation Scheme to be opted for five years

-If an assessee has opted or presumptive taxation under section 44AD, then he/she is required to opt for the same scheme for a continous period of 5 years.
-If, in any case, he/she failed to do so,then he/she will not eligible to opt for the scheme for the next 5 years.
+If an assessee has opted for presumptive taxation under section 44AD, then they are required to opt for the same scheme for a continuous period of 5 years.
+If, in any case, they fail to do so, then he/she will not be eligible to opt for the scheme for the next five years.

 Maintenance of books of account under section 44AD